larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

       Now you can generate a token by pressing the 'Generate New Token' button.
 The comment input is not relevant.
 In this case, "DBX_api" is chosen.
       ![Generate token](media/generate-token-1.png "Generate token")
       ![Copy token](media/generate-token-2.png "Copy token")
-      Now copy this token to the variable `DBX_TOKEN` in the GitHub secret field for.
+      Now copy this token to the variable `DBX_TOKEN` in the GitHub secret field.

 ## Exercise 2: Setup and Run the CI Pipeline